Tornadoes, Disaster Preparedness, and God

 I like the old Arab advice of “Trust in God but tie up your camel,” but we can do only so much to help ourselves.
 Many believe that God helps those who help themselves, but that isn’t biblical.
 Actually, the Bible says that God helps those who can NOT help themselves, like when they are being blown away in a bathtub in a tornado.
 Remember to “Trust in the Lord with all your heart, and lean not on your own understanding” (Proverbs 3:5 (NIV).

-Thus I will continue to trust in God and hope for the best while also “tying up my camel” (my disaster plan).
-And if the worst happens and I survive a tornado but lose some or all of my most treasured possessions, I trust my Lord will help me to emotionally let go of what I’ve lost and enable me to move on in life with a glad and grateful heart.
+Thus I will continue to trust in God and hope for the best while also “tying up my camel” (part of my disaster plan).
+And if the worst happens and I survive a tornado but lose some or all of my most treasured possessions, I trust my Lord will help me emotionally let go of what I’ve lost and enable me to move on in life with a glad and grateful heart.

 Christian Encouragement T/C